Crottin de Chavignol cheese is shaped like a squat cylinder, 2 ½ cm tall, and 4 cm wide (≈1 inch by 1 ½ inches).

-It is made from unpasteurized goat’s milk, (though the milk is pasteurized for an export version.)
+It is made from raw goat’s milk, (though the milk is pasteurized for an export version).
 In winter, it is made from frozen goat’s milk curd.

-To make Crottin de Chavignol Cheese first starter culture is added to the milk, then rennet.
+To make Crottin de Chavignol cheese, starter culture is first added to the milk, then rennet.
 The milk is allowed to curdle for 24 to 48 hours, then the curd is drained through a cloth and ladled into moulds with small holes to allow further drainage.
-The cheeses are then taken out of the moulds, salted, and aged for 10 days at a temperature between 55 and 60 F (13 to 16 C.)
+The cheeses are then taken out of the moulds, salted, and aged for 10 days at a temperature between 13 to 16 C (55 and 60 F).

-At 6 weeks, Crottin de Chavignol Cheese is dry and brittle inside, with a strong taste and smell.
-The rind is hard, with a stronger taste than the inside, and with blue mould having replaced the white mould.
+At 6 weeks, Crottin de Chavignol cheese is dry and brittle inside, with a strong taste and smell.
+The rind is hard, with a stronger taste to it than the inside has, and with blue mould having replaced the white mould.
 At 4 months, it can be too hard and strong for most people.

-Each Crottin de Chavignol Cheese starts off weighing about 5 oz (140 g) fresh.
-Around 6 weeks, it will weigh 2 to 3 ounces (55 to 85 g.)
-When 4 months old, it will weigh about 2 ounces (60 g.)
+Each Crottin de Chavignol cheese starts off weighing about 140 g (5 oz) fresh.
+Around 6 weeks, it will weigh 55 to 85 g (2 to 3 ounces.)
+When 4 months old, it will weigh about 60 g (2 ounces.)

 Pronounced “croh-tahn de sha-vee-nyol.”

 “Crottin” in French means “turd” or “dropping” (sic).